backdaniel/hermesdb/README.md

 - Hashing algorithm `SHA-3 512`

 ## Contributing
-I will update this instance according to my knowledge.
+I will update this instance according to the information available.

 A good way of adding valid entries is creating a pull request.